Menu Top

 A circle with centre O.

-P is an external point from which two tangents PA and PB are drawn to the circle, touching the circle at points A and B respectively.
+An external point P from which two tangents PA and PB are drawn to the circle.

 To Prove: